Play for All

 California libraries can apply for grant funding to support:

-• Staff time to co-design, coordinate, and implement play-based programs.
+• Staff time to co-design, coordinate, and implement play-based programs onsite at the library or through outreach at non-library locations.

-• Purchases of mobile and/or child-friendly furnishings, manipulatives, and materials to create play spaces for young children.
+• Purchases of mobile and/or child-friendly furnishings, manipulatives, and materials to create play spaces for early learners (young children ages zero to eight).

 • Services from community organizations including parenting workshops and presentations about play-based child development.